-There are two main reasons people generally look for night driving glasses.
-First, to enhance contrast and depth perception in dim light.
-Second, to reduce glare from oncoming headlights.
-Let’s look at each of these reasons in turn and try to determine if lens color can provide any solutions to nighttime driving vision problems.
+There are two main reasons people look for night driving glasses.
+First, they want to enhance contrast and depth perception in dim light.
+Second, they want to reduce glare from oncoming headlights.
+But can lens color really provide any solutions to nighttime driving vision problems?

 Enhancing Contrast and Depth Perception

-This goal can only be achieved during the 2+ hour duration before and during dusk or at other times that are dim without being dark.
+Enhancing contrast and depth perception when driving at night can only be achieved during the few hours before and during dusk or at other times that are dim without being dark.
 A yellow/amber lens can brighten surroundings using the small amount of light available.
-But the key is that these lenses require the presence of some light as benefits are lost when darkness fully descends.
-Once it is fully dark, not much can help improve visibility.
+However, these lenses require the presence of some light since benefits are lost when darkness fully descends.
+After dark, not much can help improve visibility.

-But even with the possibility of a yellow/amber lens improving visibility in some conditions, the use of tint of any sort once dusk hits is controversial.
-In fact, eye experts at Laramy-K Optical strongly discourage the use of yellow lenses for night driving and even driving at dusk because “ANY tint further reduces the amount of light transmitted to the eye.”
-They quote Dr. Merrill J. Allen from the Forensic Aspects of Vision and Highway Safety who says that yellow lenses can “actually impair visual performances and retard glare recovery.”
+Even with the possibility of a yellow/amber lens improving visibility for some people and in some conditions, the use of any tint once dusk hits is somewhat controversial.
+In fact, eye experts at Laramy-K Optical strongly discourage the use of yellow lenses for dusk and night driving because “ANY tint further reduces the amount of light transmitted to the eye.”
+They also quote Dr. Merrill J. Allen from the Forensic Aspects of Vision and Highway Safety who says that yellow lenses can “actually impair visual performances and retard glare recovery.”

 Reducing Glare from Oncoming Headlights

 This goal is achieved using almost any tint other than clear.
 However, the need to reduce glare from oncoming headlights usually applies in the dark when headlights appear even brighter by contrast.
 This type of glare is different than that generated by the sun.
 Thus, a polarized lens, which is by far the best for reducing sun glare, will not have the same benefit against headlights.